PythonDarkeningSchool/jquery/README.md

 in the id `#PhoneDetails` has the class "highlight" this function will be remove it, otherwise it will be added

+It can be used to highlight some objects on click event for example buttons when they are pressed

 ## Handling Events

 ### Click Events